This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 18. Stay Updated on the Latest Small Business Tax Law Changes

-There are several important changes to tax law that you’ll need to know in 2024.
+There are several important changes to tax law that you’ll need to know in 2025.

 - Updated Tax Brackets.
 You can view the updated brackets on the IRS website, here.

 - Business Meal Deduction.
 During the COVID-19 pandemic, the IRS allowed for 100% of business meal costs to be deducted.
-For 2024, the amount has reverted to its pre-pandemic level of 50%.
+For 2025, the amount has reverted to its pre-pandemic level of 50%.

-We’ll update this post to keep you informed if any new changes are made
+We’ll update this post to keep you informed if any new changes are made.

-19. Consult a Tax Advisor
+19. Consult a Tax Advisor for Personalized Tax Strategies for Small Business Owners

 Business tax filings can be complex, and the penalties for mistakes or oversights can be high.
 Ultimately, paying for a tax advisor will be less expensive than cleaning up the aftermath of a mistake with your taxes.